5 Best Ways To Practice Gratitude

 How does it work?

-Every day, you write down three things you’re grateful for.
-You can keep track on your phone or in a notebook.
-Take the time to think about why you’re so lucky and blessed to have whatever it is that you’re grateful for each day no matter how brief or detailed they are.
+You write down three things you’re grateful for every day.
+You can record your progress on your phone or in a notebook.
+Take the time each day to reflect on why you’re so fortunate and blessed to have whatever it is that you’re grateful for, no matter how brief or detailed your thoughts are.

-Make sure to reflect on these positive events instead of dwelling on frustrations or disappointments from earlier in the day.
-It can help combat negative thoughts and improve your overall mood and outlook on life!
+Reflect on these positive events instead of dwelling on frustrations or disappointments from the previous day.
+You can combat negative thoughts and improve your mood and outlook with them!

-Make sure that this will not happen again!
-Schedule time in your day to make it a habit to count your blessings every single day.
-It will bring you great joy and make it easier for you to feel positive during stressful especially when things don’t go as planned.
+Make sure that this does not happen again!
+Make it a habit to count your blessings every day by scheduling time in your day.
+It will bring you great joy and make it easier for you to feel positive during stressful times, especially when things don’t work out as planned.

 Appreciating everyone you come into contact with is one of the best ways to practice gratitude.
 The world is full of amazing people, and it’s easy to become so engrossed in our own lives that we lose perspective of those around us.

-Take time every day to show appreciation to your family, friends, and coworkers.
+Take time each day to show appreciation to your family, friends, and coworkers.
 Make them feel special by telling them how valuable they are and assuring them that you care.
-Every act of kindness counts, and trying to focus on showing love to others will help you show love to yourself!
+Every act of kindness counts, and trying to focus on giving love to others will help you show love to yourself!